LeoPCI/etch-a-sketch/README.md

-One of my first attempts at javascript and css.
+One of my first attempts at javascript.

 Run your mouse over the page to draw.